A Global University

-The Yale Peabody Museum of Natural History, founded in 1866, houses more than fourteen million specimens and objects in ten curatorial divisions: Anthropology, Botany, Entomology, History of Science and Technology, Invertebrate Paleontology, Invertebrate Zoology, Mineralogy and Meteoritics, Paleobotany, Vertebrate Paleontology, and Vertebrate Zoology.
-The renowned collections continue to enrich teaching and learning, and inform groundbreaking new research.
+The Yale Peabody Museum, founded in 1866, houses more than fourteen million specimens and objects in ten curatorial divisions: Anthropology, Botany, Entomology, History of Science and Technology, Invertebrate Paleontology, Invertebrate Zoology, Mineralogy and Meteoritics, Paleobotany, Vertebrate Paleontology, and Vertebrate Zoology.
+The renowned collections continue to enrich teaching and learning and to inform groundbreaking new research.
 The Museum’s galleries are currently under renovation and will reopen in 2024 to display thousands of objects, including the first Brontosaurus, Stegosaurus, and Triceratops specimens ever discovered.

 The Yale University Art Gallery was founded in 1832 as an art museum for Yale and the community.
 Today it is one of the largest museums in the country, holding nearly 300,000 objects and welcoming visitors from around the world.
 The museum’s encyclopedic collection can engage every interest.
 Galleries showcase artworks from ancient times to the present, including vessels from Tang-dynasty China, early Italian paintings, textiles from Borneo, treasures of American art, masks from Western Africa, modern and contemporary art, ancient sculptures, masterworks by Degas, van Gogh, and Picasso, and more.
 Spanning one and a half city blocks, the museum features more than 4,000 works on display, multiple classrooms, a rooftop terrace, a sculpture garden, and dramatic views of New Haven and the Yale campus.
 The gallery’s mission is to encourage an understanding of art and its role in society through direct engagement with original works of art.
 Programs include exhibition tours, lectures, and performances, all free and open to the public.
 For more information, please visit https://artgallery.yale.edu.